 If you use natural tampons for your time of the month, disposing of them is easy!

 - Composting – as biodegradable tampons only contain plant-based materials, they will be compostable.
 Make sure you create the correct conditions in your compost bin.
-Find out more on composting your menstrual products here.
+You can read how to compost your menstrual products.

 - Bin it – if you don’t want to compost your tampons, seal them in a compostable bag instead and throw them away with your rubbish.
 If you’re in a public bathroom with no sanitary bin, wrap it up in some loo roll and put them in a bag until you can find a bin.

-- Recycle the packaging – Our tampons come in 100% recyclable cardboard, so make sure you throw yours into the recycling bin!
+- Recycle what you can – Our tampons come in 100% recyclable cardboard or plastic, so make sure you throw yours into the recycling bin!